 Minutes later, the kids and Papa Bear are parked in front of the TV in a moronic trance.

-Mama Bear goes in, crosses her arms and just gives them that BITCH-FACE for about 10 minutes.
+Mama Bear goes in, crosses her arms and just gives them that BITCH-FACE.

 Mama Bear announces, “The whole Bear family is watching too much TV!”